 By Joseph Cari Jr.

-Joseph Cari Jr. is the Chairman and CEO of Integration Capital & Trade Global.
+Joseph Cari Jr. is Chairman & CEO of Integration Capital & Trade and the chair of the World Policy Insitute Advisory Board.